sachin21/space2underscore/README.md

     $ gem install space2underscore

-If your computer is Ubuntu
+If your computer is Ubuntu then

     $ sudo apt-get install xsel

-If your computer is CentOS
+If your computer is CentOS then

     $ sudo yum -y install xsel